Karneades/PackAttack/README.md

-# PackAtt&ck - List attacks against software packages
+# PackAtt&ck

-PackAtt&ck is a list of various package manager attacks using two common
-attacks: typosquatting and dependency confusion.
+PackAtt&ck is a collection of package manager attacks using typosquatting and dependency confusion against software packages.

 > The attack does not exploit a new technical vulnerability, it rather tries to
 > trick people into installing packages that they not intended to run on their